Fashion Design & Merchandising

 During the 20th century, dressmaking evolved into product development, variety stores gave way to mass merchandisers, and textile production shifted from the use of natural fibers to microfibers.
-Through it all, the Fashion and Textiles Program at Texas Woman's University has maintained its reputation for academic, creative and technical excellence by offering first-rate programs in fashion design and fashion merchandising.
+Through it all, the Division of Fashion Design & Merchandising at Texas Woman's University has maintained its reputation for academic, creative and technical excellence by offering first-rate programs in fashion design and fashion merchandising.

 Today, we continue our legacy of excellence by offering:

 - Degree programs designed to provide you with the knowledge, skills and professional networks necessary for success in today’s fast-paced global textile and apparel industry.